NeilJustice/ZenUnitAndMetalMock/README.md

 // TESTS defines a ZenUnit test class and begins the FACTS section.
 TESTS(FizzBuzzTests)
-// By design, in ZenUnit test names are purposefully
+// By design, in ZenUnit test names are duplicated between
-// duplicated between the FACTS section and the EVIDENCE section.
+// the FACTS section and the EVIDENCE section.
 // Because code is read much more often than it is written,
 // always having test names ready to review for continued quality and cohesion
 // at the top of test files instead of scattered throughout test files